Johnnyminor/BB852exam/README.md

+This is my copy of the template, used for an exam project in Statistical Analysis with R

 This repository is a template repository for a research project using a [Quarto Project](https://quarto.org/docs/projects/quarto-projects.html) and a [Reproducible Research Workflow](#a-reproducible-research-workflow) geared for open science.
 This template serves as a good project base for anyone using R as their primary language for conducting research, but could be retooled for other languages supported by [Quarto](https://quarto.org), like Python and Julia.